ahmed-musallam/sonarqube-aem/README.md

 ## Custom Quality Gates

-Take a look at `quality-gates.sh` in source code and adjust it to your needs.
+Take a look at `quality.sh` in source code and adjust it to your needs.

 By default, that script will create a new `aem-gate` Gate and set the following Conditions: